When & Why Should You Use a Separation Agreement?

 A range of things can be dealt with as part of a separation agreement, such as (but not limited to);

 - How much each party is to pay in respect of the mortgage, rent or household bills.

 - How any debts such as loans and overdrafts will be split between you.

 - How the money from the sale of a home will be split after payment of fees.

 - How to separate joint bank accounts and savings.

 - Division of personal property such as cars, CD collections, and furniture.

 - The payment of any ongoing maintenance for a spouse or children.

-Obtain a Separation Agreement without the stress or expense
+Obtain a Separation Agreement Without Spending Thousands

-There’s no need to spend thousands hiring a solicitor to draft your separation agreement, we can deal with everything for you for just £199 fixed fee.
+There’s no need to spend thousands hiring a solicitor to draft your separation agreement, we can deal with everything for you for just £599 fixed fee.
 We’ll help save you over £750.